amandaestevez/SOFTWARE-QA/09-IMPLEMENT-PERFORMANCE-TESTS-WITH-JMETER-LOADRUNNER-AND-GATLING/README.md

-# Comparing JMeter, LoadRunner, and Gatling
+# Implement Performance Tests With JMeter, LoadRunner, And Gatling

 This table compares JMeter, LoadRunner, and Gatling for key performance testing considerations.